 The Company completed a preliminary economic assessment during fiscal 2018 with a development model of utilizing the existing tailings management area ("TMA") and had been in negotiation with the surface rights owner to secure full tenure to the project site.
-Agreement in principle was reached in Fiscal 2019, however, the surface rights owner subsequently refused to sign the agreement and denied Avalon access to the site after putting on hold on any new work on all of its closed minesites.
-Not having access to the site, caused the Company to decide to withdraw its mineral lease application (for which the fees were refunded) and the Company wrote off the costs incurred to-date of \$5,587,210 as an impairment loss during Fiscal 2020.
+Agreement in principle was reached in Fiscal 2019, however, the surface rights owner subsequently refused to sign the agreement and denied Avalon access to the site after putting a hold on any new work on all of its closed minesites.

-The Company did not incur any significant expenditures during the Year on the East Kemptville Tin-Indium Project.
+The Company did not incur any significant expenditures during the Quarter on the East Kemptville Tin-Indium Project.
 The Company continues to retain the mineral rights through its exploration licence, and management remains optimistic that the Company will eventually be able to secure access to the site again to resume its site re-activation plans.
-Discussions with Nova Scotia Ministry of Energy and Mines officials continued during the quarter, who are very supportive of Avalon's re-development model involving extracting critical minerals from the historic mine wastes including lithium and indium as well as tin.
+Discussions with Nova Scotia Ministry of Energy and Mines officials continued during the Quarter, who are very supportive of Avalon's re-development model involving extracting critical minerals from the historic mine wastes including lithium and indium as well as tin.
 Federal Government officials with Natural Resources Canada are also very supportive of the Company's model and have expressed interest in supporting more research work on efficient extraction processes that can be applied to recover all the critical minerals in the wastes there.